-Bridgeport State Park is a 748-acre camping park with 7,500-feet of freshwater shoreline on Rufus Woods Lake.
-Set directly behind Chief Joseph Dam, this lake is actually a segment of the Columbia River.
-The park provides 18 acres of lawn and some shade in the midst of a desert terrain.
-Haystacks, unusual volcanic formations resembling their name, are the park's most striking feature.
+Bridgeport State Park is a 748-acre camping park with 7,500 feet of freshwater shoreline on Rufus Woods Lake.
+Set directly behind Chief Joseph Dam, the park provides 18 acres of lawn and a bit of shade in the midst of a desert terrain.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit theDiscover Pass web page.